erikest/SignClickOnce/README.md

 # SignClickOnce
-A powershell script which takes PFX file and code signs both the code and the manifest correctly of a ClickOnce application.
+#### This script signs your ClickOnce application with SignTool and then signs the manifest with Mage, using a provided PFX certificate or the thumbprint of one already installed into the user's certificate store.

 ## Overview
 To code sign the ClickOnce application and the manifest, you need to use both SignTool and Mage.